pascaldekloe/b10/README.md

 ```

 All operation is lossless by design unless explicitly stated otherwise in the
-name of the respective method.
-The lossless guarantee applies to parsing and
+name of the respective method (e.g. `log10_floor`).
+This lossless guarantee
-formatting too.
-Can't read nor write digits beyond the base resolution.
+applies to parsing and formatting too.
+Can't read nor write digits beyond the
+base resolution.

 ```rust
 // metric prefixes